devinkr/js-references-and-hof/README.md

 -   Define higher-order functions
 -   Practice working with functions and reference types

-### Review Reference Types

-Numbers, Strings, and Booleans are among our primitive data types in JavaScript but on their own, they don't express much.
-We use reference types, most commonly Objects and Arrays, to build up data to describe more complex entities.

-**Arrays** hold their elements in sequence and are generally used to store collections of related things.

-**Objects** hold their elements in key-value pairs and are generally used either to store & look up values (like word definitions in a dictionary), or to describe some thing or entity with various attributes.

-Primitive data types have their own built-in object wrappers with [properties and methods](https://javascript.info/primitives-methods) that we can access.
-What are some you've seen so far?

-Objects and arrays have their own properties and methods as well.
-What are some that you've seen and worked with so far?

-We'll be learning about some of the more advanced array methods that let us iterate over collections of data and perform complex operations.
-In order to do that, first we'll review functions and learn about higher-order functions.

 ### Review JavaScript Functions

 What is a function?